ocaml/opam/doc/pages/Manual.md

   [repos-config](#reposconfigfield-repositories) file.
 - <a id="configfield-installed-switches">`installed-switches: [ <string> ... ]`</a>:
   lists the switches configured in this opam root, either internal or local.
-  Deleted local switches are collected by opam automatically, and it is possible to use local switches that are not recorded in this field.
-It remains useful for cross-switch listings, repository configuration updates, or opam format migrations.
+  Deleted local switches are collected by <span class="opam">opam</span> automatically, and it is possible to use local switches that are not recorded in this field.
+It remains useful for cross-switch listings, repository configuration updates, or <span class="opam">opam</span> format migrations.
 - <a id="configfield-switch">`switch: <string>`</a>:
   the currently globally selected switch.